Riverbend High School

 Riverbend High School is a public secondary school located in Spotsylvania, Virginia, and is part of Spotsylvania County Public Schools.
 Opened in 2004, Riverbend is Spotsylvania County's newest high school.
 The school mascot is a bear and the school colors are royal blue and emerald green.

-The high school has an enrollment of around 2,000 students in grades 9-12.
+The high school has an enrollment of around 2,000 students in grades 9–12.

 Athletics

 Riverbend High School is part of the AAA Commonwealth District and offers volleyball, boys' and girls' tennis, lacrosse, cross country, boys' and girls' soccer, field hockey, cheerleading, football, golf, boys' and girls' basketball, wrestling, swimming, baseball, softball, and spring track and field.

-The girls' soccer team defeated Courtland 2–0 for the 2007 AA VHSL state title.

-Riverbend High School was home to Billy Harris, a three time Free Lance-Star Tennis Player of the Year.
-He won 4 district titles, three AA and one AAA.